-It’s important to establish this before we go about explaining the role of Vitamin C in healthy skin care, as well as in the treatment and prevention of acne.
+It’s important to establish this before we go about explaining the role of different vitamins, and especially Vitamin C in healthy skin care, as well as in the treatment and prevention of acne.

 Known by its scientific name ascorbic acid and L-ascorbic acid, Vitamin C is a powerful antioxidant that has a wide variety of uses.
 It is an essential vitamin, which means that it is not produced by the human body and it has to be consumed through food or supplements.
 Vitamin C plays many several important roles in the human body, regulating a number of essential metabolic processes.

 For example, the antioxidant is involved in the regeneration of a number of tissues, such as blood vessels and tendons, as well as repairing skin and scar tissue.
 This is because Vitamin C is a necessary link in the chain of collagen production and regulation, which in turn is the building block of cellular membranes.
 Collagen is also the compound that maintains skin elasticity and ensures the regeneration of damaged skin.

 Furthermore, Vitamin C is an antioxidant - which means that it’s tasked with cleaning the body of the so-called free radicals.
 Free radicals are compounds that damage the tissues in the body at a deep cellular level, and they’re even able to damage DNA.
 Antioxidants, one of the most powerful among them being Vitamin C, are very effective in collecting and removing free radicals from the body.
 This means that Vitamin C, besides regulating the nervous system and keeping skin healthy, also boosts the immune response of the body.
 Since Vitamin C also possesses collagen producing properties, it’s effective in repairing the damage even if there are free radicals still roaming around the body.
 This means that Vitamin C is one of the best friends of healthy skin.